 BIB NUMBER TRANSFER SYSTEM

 The Online Bib Transfer System at www.wharftowharf.com is the only way to legally transfer a bib number from one person to another.
-The transfer opens on April 25th and closes on July 12th.
+The transfer system opens on April 24th and closes on July 12th.
 The last day to initiate a transfer is July 12th.

 If you complete the transfer process prior to June 15th, the bib number will be mailed to the new bib number owner.
 However, if you complete the transfer process on or after June 15th, the two transferring party members will be responsible for exchanging the bib because the bib was sent to the original purchaser.

 Click here for the Online Bib Transfer System.